rambler-digital-solutions/aioriak/docs/object.rst

 but you can automate the process using a :attr:`resolver
 <RiakObject.resolver>` function.

-.. autofunction:: riak.resolver.default_resolver
+.. autofunction:: aioriak.resolver.default_resolver
-.. autofunction:: riak.resolver.last_written_resolver
+.. autofunction:: aioriak.resolver.last_written_resolver

 If you do not supply a resolver function, or your resolver leaves multiple siblings present, accessing the :ref:`object_accessors` will